pandreetto/cream-docs/Puppet_Conf.rst

 Software table
 ~~~~~~~~~~~~~~

+The software table contains any information about the applications
+installed in the worker nodes; the parameter to be used is
-The software table is a hash with the following structure:
+``creamce::software_table``.
+The software table is a hash with the
+following structure:

 -  the key of an entry in the table is the tag assigned to the software
    installed on the machines (see GLUE2 application environment); tags